 Peak Bancorp, Inc. Announces 3rd Quarter 2022 Results

-/EIN News/ -- MCCALL, Idaho, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Peak Bancorp, Inc., (the Company) (OTC: IDFB), the holding company for Idaho First Bank (the Bank), today announced unaudited financial results for the third quarter ended September 30, 2022.
+MCCALL, Idaho, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Peak Bancorp, Inc., (the Company) IDFB, the holding company for Idaho First Bank (the Bank), today announced unaudited financial results for the third quarter ended September 30, 2022.

 The Company recognized after-tax net income of $2.6 million through the first nine months of 2022.
 Year-to-date net interest income decreased from the same period in 2021 by $2.1 million.
 This decrease can be attributed to a $8.0 million decrease in Paycheck Protection Program (PPP) interest income, which was offset by additional income from non-PPP loan growth and improved earning asset yields.
 YTD 2022 net income has also been impacted by $565 thousand of one-time merger related expenses.
 Chairman Mark Miller noted, "The board is proud of both the growth of the bank and the improving financial performance, net of PPP, posted through the first three quarters of 2022."